 Your username is your Boise State login name you use to access my.BoiseState, BroncoMail, and other University computing services.
 For assistance, contact the Office of Information Technology Help Desk at 208-426-HELP or email firstname.lastname@example.org.

 Students must complete a Boise State Admissions Application and have an active my.BoiseState account to apply for scholarships.
 Students should ensure all high school and college records, plus applicable test scores, are current with Boise State prior to February 15th.
 Students not admitted to Boise State in a degree-seeking program and/or do not meet the published criteria will not be selected for an award.

 Yes!
-Current Boise State graduate students must have a 3.00 cumulative GPA to be eligible for scholarships.
+Current Boise State graduate students are required to have a 3.00 cumulative GPA to be eligible for graduate scholarships.
 New graduate students must be fully admitted by the Boise State Graduate College in a degree-seeking program.

 Yes!
-International students must still meet the published scholarship criteria to be eligible for scholarships.
+International students are required to meet the published scholarship criteria to be eligible for scholarships.

 Yes!
 SAT/ACT score and high school ranking are only used to determine eligibility for students new from high school.
 Continuing Boise State students (graduate and undergraduate) will be reviewed based on cumulative GPA.
 New transfer students will be reviewed based on cumulative transfer GPA.

 Yes!
 You may save your Boise State Scholarship Application and come back to it at any time up until the deadline.
 Scholarship opportunities that have been saved will show as “Drafted”.

 Boise State information is imported daily.
 If you are a new Boise State student, we encourage you to review your scholarship application for imported information the next business day.
 For current or previous Boise State students, please email email@example.com so we may review to determine if you are eligible.